dhanvanth342/dhanvanth342.github.io/README.md

 ---

 ## Introduction
 Hey there!!
-I know there are a zillion students and recent grads with Data Science projects (where you just import ML models from sklearn) and AI-generated summaries.
+I know there are a zillion students and recent grads with Data Science projects (where you import ML models from sklearn) and AI-generated summaries.
 Let me try something different.

 To showcase my analytical approach, here’s what ChatGPT generated when I asked it to summarize my learning style: